 Judge halts plan to move virus patients to California city

-A judge has put on hold a U.S. plan to quarantine up to 50 people infected with a new virus from China in a Southern California city
+A judge has put on hold a plan to send up to 50 people infected with a new virus from China to a Southern California city for quarantine

 COSTA MESA, Calif. -- A court temporarily blocked the U.S. government from sending up to 50 people infected with a new virus from China to a Southern California city for quarantine after local officials argued that the plan lacked details about how the community would be protected from the outbreak.